redirectionio/libredirectionio/README.md

 You can run `make install` (with root permissions) to install this library into your system, this is required if you need to compile some of our modules against this library.

+## Tests

+Some tests are generated.
+Templates are located in `tests/templates` folder.
+If you update them, you need to run `cargo build` to (re)generate the tests.